EliasOenal/verity/verity.md

 This type is used for fields that contain encrypted data.
 The encryption is done using a symmetric key, which could be distributed in the same cube or derived from a key in the recipient's key store.

-1. The field starts with an 8-byte (64-bit) hash of the symmetric key used for encryption.
+1. The field starts with an 8-byte (64-bit) hash/fingerprint of the symmetric key used for encryption.
 The recipient uses this hash to identify the correct key for decryption.
 2. The rest of the field contains the encrypted data.

 **1:1 Messages:**